Clactar/manim-rs/README.md

 ## 🎯 Project Status

-**Phase 1.2 Complete** — Core math types and documentation are production-ready.
-Scene management, rendering backends, animation primitives, and mobject support are planned but not yet implemented.
+**Phase 2 In Progress** — Core math types are production-ready.
+The focus now shifts to rendering traits, SVG backend work, and foundational mobjects.

 ## 📦 Installation